 Flowering: It produces green cones that turn brown as they mature.
 Cones are erect with 30-50 seeds inside.

 Light Requirements: If prefers full sun.

-Water Requirements: It requires daily watering during growing season and less water during winter months.
+Water Requirements: It requires daily watering during the growing season and less water during winter months.
 Make sure to use soil with good drainage.
 Also, do not allow soil to dry out completely.

 Pruning/Training: Branch pruning should be done at the end of winter.
-Maintenance pinching should be done thorough the year.
+Maintenance pinching should be done throughout the year.
 Wait for the new growth to extend, then pinch new shoots to two bundles of needles.

-This will allow trunk and branches to thicken.
+This will allow the trunk and branches to thicken.
 You can use wires on this plant.
 Because of the vigorous growth, check wires regularly to avoid wire marks on the bark.

 Bonsai Style: Any style will work except for the broom.

 Repotting: Needs to be repotted every one to two years in spring.
-It likes moist but well drained soil.
+It likes moist but well-drained soil.
 Use regular bonsai soil mix.